 The DWS ESG database derives coded scores within different assessment approaches as further detailed below.
 Individual assessment approaches are based on a letter scale from "A" to "F".
 Each issuer receives one of six possible scores, with "A" representing the highest score and "F" representing the lowest score on the scale.
 Within other assessment approaches, the DWS ESG database provides separate assessments, including, for example, related to revenues earned from controversial sectors or the degree of involvement in controversial weapons.
-If an issuer's score in one assessment approach is deemed insufficient, the sub-fund is prohibited from investing in that issuer or that asset, even if this issuer or this asset would in general be eligible according to the other assessment approaches.
+If an issuer's score in one assessment approach is deemed insufficient, the investment strategy (and consequently the sub-fund) is prohibited from investing in that issuer or that asset, even if this issuer or this asset would in general be eligible according to the other assessment approaches.
+However, if the investment strategy holds an issuer whose score in one of the relevant ESG assessment approaches subsequently deteriorates to a score deemed insufficient (for new investments) in that assessment approach, the investment strategy may in some cases continue to hold such an issuer until the next regularly scheduled reconstitution of the investment strategy, potentially for a period of up to three months.
+If at the next regularly scheduled reconstitution of the investment strategy such issuer's score is still deemed insufficient in one of the relevant ESG assessment approaches, assets of such issuer will be removed from the investment strategy (and consequently the sub-fund) as part of the reconstitution process, in accordance with the investment strategy's rules.